 EDUC 220 Democracy and Pluralism in American Education 3 cr.

 EDUC 225 Sociology of Education 3 cr.

 EDUC 230 Philosophy of Education 3 cr.

+EDUC 275 TESOL Methodology 3 cr.

 Students may substitute six of the required credits by completing interdisciplinary course work.
 The student that elects to include interdisciplinary course work will be required to develop a plan to be reviewed by two Education Department faculty members, that identifies relevant courses and justifies their inclusion.
+Students interested in this option are encouraged to contact the Director of the Educational Studies Minor, Dr. Jesse Moya.